Clarifai/docs/docs/api-guide/search/legacy-search/rank.md

 **Search your data based on concepts or visual similarity**
 <hr />

-Rank Order your search results with the intuitive insights of AI.
+Rank order your search results with the intuitive insights of AI.
 Your model can identify concepts in your data and rank your search results by how confident it is that a given concept is present.
 You can even rank search results by how similar one input is to another input.

 :::info
 The initialization code used in the following example is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients/#client-installation-instructions)